Articles Feature

 He messaged Journal-isms:

 “Quincy and I were the executive producers of the hour-long ‘ ‘Jesse Jackson Show,’ which was a Warner Bros. production that ran in syndication 1990-91, then moved to CNN in the fall of 1991 as a weekly half-hour.
-Lee Thornton (pictured), whom I promoted to line producer of the 1990-91 hour, went to CNN a producer of the half-hour (I was under contract to Q and WB as an executive producer and couldn’t move)
+Lee Thornton (pictured), whom I promoted to line producer of the 1990-91 hour, went to CNN as a producer of the half-hour (I was under contract to Q and WB as an executive producer and couldn’t move).

 “Q was great.
 Here’s the short version: